FieldDataInc/trace-analyst/README.md

 - **Multi-turn conversations** - Enable persistent context across multiple questions for deeper analysis
 - **Traditional filters at tool call level** - Add standard filtering capabilities (date ranges, user types, etc.) alongside AI analysis
-- **Deep drilling queries** - Support longer analytical sessions that can process 100% of data for comprehensive insights (e.g., "show me all examples where users got frustrated with the bot")
+- **Deep drilling queries** - g longer analytical sessions that can process 100% of data for comprehensive insights (e.g., "show me all examples where users got frustrated with the bot")
 - **Native LangSmith integration** - Built-in support with custom preprocessing steps for seamless workflow integration

 These features would transform the tool from a quick analysis helper into a comprehensive trace investigation platform.